ues-io/uesio/README.md

 ## End-to-end Testing and Integration testing

+All E2E and integration tests can be run with `npm run tests-all`

 ### E2E testing with Cypress

 We use [Cypress](https://cypress.io) for writing end-to-end tests of the Uesio app.
 All E2E tests are defined in `cypress/e2e` directory.